phetsims/sun/doc/Checkbox.md

 * Captures what the checkbox controls (e.g., "Solution Values" is a better name than "Values" alone).
   * Reasoning: The word, "Values" alone, can be vague without additional context.
 * Avoids using a verb (e.g., "Solution Values" is a better name than "Show Values").
-  * Reasoning: A verb works well for the Interactive Description feature where the checked state and changes in state are always communicated.
-A verb in the name works less well for the Voicing feature where the Voicing Name Response can be voiced on its own, without a voicing context response, and where there are no automatic object responses about checked state are announced.
+  * Reasoning: A verb works well for the _Interactive Description_ feature where the checked state and changes are always communicated.
+A verb in the name works less well for the _Voicing_ feature where the *voicingNameResponse* can be voiced on its own, without a *voicingContextResponse.*
 * Uses title case; generally no punctuation is needed.
-E.g., no period at the end.
+E.g., no period at end of name.

 #### accessibleHelpText
+* Always optional.
-* Always reads as true, regardless of checked state (e.g., “Show or hide…” or “Explore with or without…”)
+* Reads as true, regardless of checked state (e.g., “Show or hide…” or “Explore with or without…”)
-* Adds implicit scaffolds for learners. (e.g., help them understand the purpose of the checkbox).
+* Adds implicit scaffolds for learners. (e.g., helps them understand the purpose of the checkbox).
 * Uses sentence case with punctuation.

-#### accessibleContextResponseChecked and Unchecked
+#### Checked and Unchecked Respobses
-The surrounding changes that happen when toggling a checkbox are generally simple, but there are cases (see Constant Size checkbox in Gravity Force Lab: Basics) where certain conditions in the simulation can cause model changes that need to be accounted for in the context response. _**Tip/Strategy:** Design 2 responses, then watch for cases where these responses are incorrect or missing a detail that could interfere with sensemaking._
+The surrounding changes that happen when toggling a checkbox are generally binary in nature and do not result in diverse model changes.
+There are exceptions; see "Constant Size" checkbox in _Gravity Force Lab: Basics_) where certain conditions in the simulation can cause a model change when "Constant Size" in unchecked. _**Strategy:** Design two responses, then watch for cases where these responses are incorrect or do not catch the details needed for sensemaking._
-* accessibleContextResponseChecked captures what happens when the checkbox is toggled to a checked state.
+* *accessibleContextResponseChecked*: captures what happens when the checkbox is toggled to a checked state.
 Do not include "checked."
-* accessibleContextResponseUnchecked captures what happens when the checkbox is toggled to an unchecked state.
-Again, do not include "unchecked."
+* *accessibleContextResponseUnchecked*: captures what happens when the checkbox is toggled to an unchecked state.
 * Uses sentence case with punctuation.

 ### How a Checkbox is Communicated with Screen Reader Software